Skip to Content

 The honest truth is that decluttering isn’t always easy.
 It’s not always as simple and straightforward as keeping whatever ‘sparks joy’, is useful or adds value in some way.

-Decluttering can be tough for some, particularly when you have a lot of stuff which you don’t want to get rid of.
+Decluttering can be tough for some, particularly when you have a lot of stuff which you don’t want to get rid of and you want to keep everything.

 We hold on to our clutter for a variety of reasons – fear, security, attachment.
 Clearing that clutter means facing up to some complicated emotions, let alone the physical act of sorting through our stuff.